 A farmer’s son from Lanarkshire, Bob has an abiding interest in the land and in restoring and working old tractors and machinery.
 His other interests include dancing, the local heritage group and conservation of the Wade Bridge at Whitebridge.

-Jane O'Donovan (Secretary)
+Jane O'Donovan (Treasurer and Secretary)

 Julie Russell (Care Manager)